TBM-MAHI/NodeJs-MySQL-Project/README.md

 NodeJS-MySQL Project
 ==============================

-#### In thjis small project I created a Database Model called Product Mnagemnt whi8ch comprises of five tables.
-The main tables are categoris, product and attribues as well as two other tables with proper relation of a
-relational database.
-I used the express frame work to setuip the server, import nessary libaries to crate the arest api endpoints for the application.
-Used Router to properly naviagte to api endpoiunts and used Poistman as a testing tool for the api.
+#### In this small project I created a Database Model called Product Management wh8ch comprises of five tables.
+The main tables are categories, product and attributes as well as two other tables with proper relation of PK and FK of relational database.
+I used the *express* framework to setup the server, import necessary libraries to create the a RESTful api endpoints for the application.
+Used Router to properly navigate to api endpoints and Postman as a testing tool for the API.

 ### Tech Used